ilpropheta/ilpropheta.github.io/index.md

 =======

 Here is a professional list of my past and current activities (**sorted from the newest**).
-For further detail of each activity please follow the corresponding link.
+For further detail of each activity please open the corresponding link.

 **Quick links:**